tendermint/tendermint/UPGRADING.md

  automatically).
 If you don't want to support it, just leave these methods empty.

+ `ResponseInitChain.app_hash` has been added, which must match the genesis app hash and is recorded in the genesis block.

 `KV.Pair` has been replaced with `abci.EventAttribute`. `EventAttribute.Index`
 field allows ABCI applications to dictate which events should be indexed.